Who is your City government?

 Watch live or archived City Council meetings by Web cast

-with footage provided by Rogers Television 22 on ottawa.ca.
+with footage provided by Rogers Television 22 on ottawa.ca or listen to live or archived

 - City Council meetings:

-In accordance with the Procedure By-law, City Council meets the second and fourth Wednesday of the month, usually at 10 a.m. in Andrew S. Haydon Hall at City Hall.
-Council meets once a month in March, July, August and December, and once in the November of an election year as determined by the Mayor.
-When there are many items to debate and decide such as during budget deliberations, Council may meet for several days in a row to get through the agenda.
+In accordance with the Procedure By-law, City Council meets the second and fourth Wednesday of the month, usually beginning at 10 a.m. in Andrew S. Haydon Hall at City Hall.
+Council meets once a month in March, July, August and December, and once in the October of an election year as determined by the Mayor.

 - Standing Committees:

-City Council appoints standing committees, made up solely of Councillors, to study specific issues before bringing them to a meeting of City Council.
-It is at the standing committee that you may make a five-minute presentation and voice your opinions and provide feedback on City issues before recommendations are given to Council.
-To make a presentation, you can contact the staff member responsible for the standing committee in advance of the meeting or you can sign up to make a presentation at the meeting.
-View the meeting listing for the specific standing committee to find out who the staff contact is or call 3-1-1 (TTY: 613-580-2401).
+City Council appoints standing committees, made up solely of Councillors, (with the exceptions of Transit Commission and Built Heritage Sub-Committee, both of which include Members of Council and citizen members), to study specific issues before bringing them to a meeting of City Council.
+It is at the standing committee/commission that you may make a five-minute presentation and voice your opinions and provide feedback on City issues being considered by the committee/commission, before recommendations are given to Council.
+To make a presentation, you can contact the staff member responsible for the standing committee/commission in advance of the meeting or you can sign up to make a presentation at the meeting.
+View the meeting listing for the specific standing committee/commission to find out who the staff contact is or call 3-1-1 (TTY: 613-580-2401).

 - Advisory Committees: